Adhamxiii/slider/README.md

 ## Customization

-You can customize the styles, animation duration, and other aspects of the carousel by modifying the CSS in the `reviews-carousel.css` file.
+You can customize the styles, animation duration, and other aspects of the carousel by modifying the CSS in the `index.css` file.

 ## Live Demo

-You can view a live demo of the Reviews Carousel [here](https://your-demo-url.com).
+You can view a live demo of the Reviews Carousel [here](https://slider-pi-silk.vercel.app/).

 ## Contact Information